summerswl/rails_react_auth/README.md

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions ...
-        start application:
+        Start application:
         Execute 'npm run app' command from terminal of your choice(I use Ubuntu 2404.1.68.0) to start application.
 Open up a tab in your browser and app should be running at http://localhost:3000

-* How to run the test suite
+* How to run the test suite ...
+    Rspec tests: run 'bundle exec rspec' command for full test suite a single file can be run by adding the file structure to the command ex. - 'bundle exec rspec spec/controllers/weather_controller_spec.rb'
+    Jest tests: run 'npm test' command to run the full test suite a single test can be run by executing the 'npm test' command combined with the file name.
+                ex. - 'npm test Home.test.js'